telerik/kendo-ui-core/CONTRIBUTING.md

 See [Github's documentation for pull requests](https://help.github.com/articles/using-pull-requests).

-Pull requests are the preferred way to contribute to [PROJECT NAME].
+Pull requests are the preferred way to contribute to Kendo Ui Core.
 Any time you can send us a pull request with the changes that you want, we will have an easier time seeing what you are trying to do.
 But a pull request in itself is not usually sufficient.
 There needs to be some context and purpose with it, and it should be done against specific branch.

 ### Provide A Meaningful Description